ringcentral/ringcentral-videosdk-ios-samples/samples/QuickStart-UIKit/README.md

     """#
   ```

-### The video client SDK integration
+### The video client UIKit integration

-The client SDK framework must be integrated into the sample project before it can be opened and built.
+The client UIKit framework must be integrated into the sample project before it can be opened and built.
 Currently, the **rcvsdk.xcframework** has been configed on the sample projects, therefore, you don't need to change it.

 ### Run the Application